-Also in the abandoned Danish strategic reserve capacity providers that consistently failed to meet their obligation could have lost 100% of the remuneration they received from the scheme through penalties.
-Providers could also have lost more than this since they potentially faced imbalance penalties on top of their capacity mechanism penalties if they did not deliver their contracted strategic reserve when called by the TSO.
+There can even be positive incentives, which allow for an extra payment on top of electricity revenues and the capacity payment.
+This can be a useful way to correct for any inaccuracy in the intial 'de-rating' applied to a capacity provider, since penalties and extra payments can adjust the overall level of capacity remuneration a capacity provider receives based on their actual performance.

-In the planned Italian central buyer mechanism, capacity providers face a number of penalties for failure to make bids in the reference markets corresponding to the whole of their contracted capacity.
+- (437) Also in the on hold Danish strategic reserve capacity providers that consistently failed to meet their obligation could have lost 100% of the remuneration they received from the scheme through penalties.
+Providers could also have lost more than this since they potentially faced imbalance penalties on top of their capacity mechanism penalties if they did not deliver their contracted strategic reserve when called by the TSO. - (438) In the French de-central obligation mechanism, a capacity imbalance settlement mechanism is used to incentivise capacity providers and suppliers to fulfil their obligations.
+For the imbalance settlement, the volume of imbalances per capacity provider/supplier is multiplied by the reference capacity price, increased (in case of negative imbalances) or decreased (in case of positive imbalances) by a correction coefficient meant to disincentive imbalances.
+In case there is a structural negative imbalance of capacities (exceeding 2 GW overall), an administrative reference price (in essence a penalty) is applied to all negative imbalances.
+This price is intended eventually to reflect the CONE of an OCGT. - (439) In the planned Italian central buyer mechanism, capacity providers face a number of penalties for failure to make bids in the reference markets corresponding to the whole of their contracted capacity.
 In addition to paying the difference between the reliability option reference price and strike price, they will not receive the capacity payment for the whole month in which they did not fulfil their bidding obligation.
 Furthermore, in case of a prolonged failure to meet the bidding obligation, capacity providers will have to pay back capacity premiums already received.
 Additional penalties apply if beneficiaries fail to pay back the difference between the strike price and the reference price.
-This means that capacity providers could face penalties that are potentially much higher than the total capacity remuneration received.
+This means that capacity providers could face penalties that are potentially much higher than the total capacity remuneration received. - (440) In almost all of the Member States included in the sector inquiry that apply explicit penalties, these do not appear to be linked to VOLL or CONE.
+The only exceptions are Italy, where the value of lost load has been identified to be 3,000 EUR/MWh and the reference price could potentially rise to this level, and the new French mechanism, where the penalty for capacity certificates imbalance will rise to CONE.
+143

-In almost all of the Member States included in the sector inquiry that apply explicit penalties, these do not appear to be linked to VOLL.
-The only exception is Italy where the value of lost load has been identified to be EUR 3,000 / MWh and the reference price could potentially rise to this level.
+Bridging the gap between the auction and delivery period

-&lt;sup>112 There can even be positive incentives, which allow for an extra payment on top of electricity revenues and the capacity payment.
+Where auctions are held many years in advance of the delivery period, there is a bigger risk that plants fail to remain in the market to deliver their obligations because market circumstances can change.
+In Britain, wholesale prices and clean spark and particularly dark spreads deteriorated to such extent in the period between the first T-4 auction and delivery year, that capacity having secured contracts in the first T-4 auction nevertheless decided to close, since their expected losses (sometimes greatly) exceeded the non-delivery penalties they faced.
+This in turn led the UK authorities to substantially revise its penalty regime upwards.
+These closures risk higher costs for consumers where replacement capacity has to be procured in a tighter market with a shorter lead time.
+This experience illustrates the importance of sufficient deterrents to non-delivery.